-And with this, a subsequent surge in intranet usage, with organisations tapping into the tools available to help keep people informed and engaged, despite the barrier of physical distance.
+And with this, a subsequent surge in intranet usage, with organisations tapping into the essential digital workplace tools available to help keep people informed and engaged, despite the barrier of physical distance.

-It’s been interesting to observe how different organisations we work with, including those in the same industries, have met the needs of their remote workforce with different intranet features and functions, accommodating the different communication styles and preferences of their people.
+It’s been interesting to observe how different organisations we work with, including those in the same industries, have met the needs of their frontline and remote workforce with various intranet features and functions.
+We've noticed that the same features can foster different communication styles according to the preferences of the business's employees.

 Below are some of these insights to inspire you to overcome key remote working challenges.
 This will help you create a game plan to better leverage your intranet to improve internal communications, knowledge management, workforce engagement and employee collaboration within your own workplace.

 Besides emails this is the most frequently used approach to sharing communications across all organisations that we've seen.
 Accessing up-to-date contextually relevant information is now more important than ever as employees continue to work remotely from different locations and at different times.

 Having a dedicated, single source of truth is key.
 Microsoft Outlook, Slack and other internal communications channels can be used to announce information or communications, but should link to sections, pages, documents, forms and other resources on the intranet.
 This ensures all employees know where to go to access the latest, accurate version of resources - aka your single source of truth.

 Also, keep in mind that people may be using their own personal laptops and other smart devices while working remotely, either from home or another location, and these dedicated information pages need to be optimised for smaller screens.

 How This Works: